wombelix/dominik-wombacher-cc/content/posts/2023/git-repos-moved-to-sourcehut-with-mirrors-on-codeberg-gitlab-and-github_en.rst

 :transid: git-repos-moved-to-sourcehut-with-mirrors-on-codeberg-gitlab-and-github
 :status: published

-When I `moved from a VPC to classic webhosting <{filename}/posts/2023/website-migration-and-temporary-shutdown-of-onion-service_en.rst>`_
+When I `moved from a VPS to classic webhosting <{filename}/posts/2023/website-migration-and-temporary-shutdown-of-onion-service_en.rst>`_
 I had to shutdown my self-hosted git repos as well.
 I had `Sourcehut <https://sourcehut.org>`_ on my list for years and decided it's finally time to test it.
 If you are used to (bloated) platforms like GitHub or GitLab, then Sourcehut is kind of shocking, in a positive way.
 Pure HTML, no JavaScript, every feature (git repos, docs, build service, wiki ect.) is a widely independent micro-service with it's own subdomain.